1DV020/homepage/en/Module04/lab.md

 [Lab 4.pdf](https://github.com/1DV020/labs/raw/master/Lab%204/Lab_4.pdf)

-If you somewhere get stuck and need directions for reading you can mail Maxim Kravchenko <mk223hm@student.lnu.se>, but try to be specific of what problem you are facing.
+If you somewhere get stuck and need directions ask your question on Slack, but try to be specific of what problem you are facing.
 You are also recommended to keep a well documented overview of the network and configuration files you have worked with.

-## Deadline

-You should present your solution at one of the lab session no later then 9/3 - 2018.
-The requirements will be tested.
-That includes restarting the machines to see that the changes you have made are persistent.

 ## Reference Demos